3 Things You Should Know About Your Right To Vote Today

 It goes further.
 In 2010, as Republicans rode a midterm wave into power, winning state legislative and gubernatorial elections around the country, they also gained control over much of the nation’s redistricting processes.
 A new wave of partisan gerrymandering followed.
 Republican state leaders redrew congressional and state legislative lines following the 2010 Census to make sure their party could hold onto as many congressional seats and state legislatures as possible.
 Former Attorney General Eric Holder and his organization, the National Democratic Redistricting Committee, are fighting to push back these partisan, and oftentimes unconstitutional tactics in order to ensure that the next round of redistricting is fair and that the maps accurately reflect the will of the voters.

 In recent years, since the gutting of the VRA, there have been countless attempts by state leaders to enact policies that make it harder for citizens to vote.
-From strict voter-ID laws to rolling back early voting periods, today’s barriers are a threat to the accessibility and fairness of our democracy — the very ideal that so many have fought for centuries to achieve.
+From strict voter-ID laws to rolling back early voting periods, today’s barriers are a threat to the accessibility and fairness of our democracy — the very ideals that so many have fought for centuries to achieve.

 Here’s what we’re doing to promote a more participatory democracy here at Organizing for Action: